boryanagoncharenko/CssCoco/README.md

 ## Configuration and Use

 1. Create a file with .coco extension.
-Alternatively, you can use of the
+Alternatively, you can use of the [predefined coco files](../blob/master/samples).
-<a href="CssCoco/samples">predefined coco files</a>.

 2. Execute command csscoco.
 The command accepts two arguments: the path to the css file and the path to the coco file.
 For example:
 `csscoco my_code.css conventions.coco`